nickbabcock/OhmGraphite/README.md

 # OhmGraphite

-OhmGraphite takes the hard work of extracting hardware sensors from [Open Hard Monitor](http://openhardwaremonitor.org/) (technically [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) for most up to date hardware) and exports the data in a [graphite](https://graphiteapp.org/) compatible format.
+OhmGraphite takes the hard work of extracting hardware sensors from [Open Hardware Monitor](http://openhardwaremonitor.org/) (technically [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) for most up to date hardware) and exports the data in a [graphite](https://graphiteapp.org/) compatible format.
 If you're missing GPU, temperature, or power metrics in Grafana or (or other graphite UI), this tool is for you!

 OhmGraphite functions as a console app (cross platform) or a Windows service that periodically polls the hardware.
 My recommendation is that even though OhmGraphite can be run via Mono / Docker, many hardware sensors aren't available in those modes.

+Don't fret if this repo hasn't been updated recently.
+I use this every day to create beautiful dashboards.
+Keep in mind, Open Hardware Monitor supported components will determine what metrics are available.
+Below are graphs / stats made strictly from OhmGraphite (additional Windows metrics can be exposed, see [Monitoring Windows system metrics with grafana](https://nbsoftsolutions.com/blog/monitoring-windows-system-metrics-with-grafana))

 ## Getting Started (Windows)